rob-lian/DeepWindow/code/ReadMe.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-If our work has any inspiration for your research, please cite this our paper:
+If our work has any inspiration for your research, please cite our paper:

 <pre>
 @article{lian2020deepwindow,